 Your treatment may include moist heat to start, followed by massage therapy techniques, trigger point therapy and passive range of motion of the hip and leg.
 Your RMT may use some joint mobilization and tissue stretching as well.
 Your massage therapist may also send you home with stretches, exercises, self-massage techniques and ice/heat application.

 Your RMT will create a treatment plan with you, outlining their goals of treatment, what to expect with the massage, and the frequency and duration of your treatment sessions.
-Keep in mind that piriformis syndrome treatment can be painful or cause some discomfort to the client, so be sure to let your massage therapist know if you need them to change their treatment in any way (including increasing/decreasing pressure, avoiding certain techniques/areas of the body or stopping treatment completely).
+Keep in mind that piriformis syndrome treatment can be painful or cause some discomfort to the client, so be sure to let your massage therapist know if you need them to change their treatment in any way (including increasing/decreasing pressure, avoiding certain techniques/areas of the Healthy Body or stopping treatment completely).